dothis4fun/evercraft/README.md

 - does 5 points of damage

-> As a character I want to be able to wield a +2 waraxe that so that I can *be* cool
+> As a character I want to be able to wield a +2 war axe that so that I can *be* cool

 - does 6 points of damage
 - +2 to attack
 - +2 to damage
 - triple damage on a critical (quadruple for a Rogue)

-> As an elf I want to be able to wield a elven longsword that so I can stick it to that orc with the waraxe
+> As an elf I want to be able to wield an elven longsword that so I can stick it to that orc with the waraxe

 - does 5 points of damage
 - +1 to attack and damage